akhodakivskiy/VimFx/README.md

 > Even before [Vimium] there was [Vimperator] for Firefox.
 In my opinion,
 > Vimperator has too many features and aggressively changes the default Firefox
 > appearance and behavior.
 Vimium is exactly what I need in terms of added
 > functionality, but for Chrome.
-That’s why I decided to develop similar
+That’s why I decided to develop a similar
 > extension for Firefox.
 >
 > &nbsp;**VimFx will be nice to your browser and to your habits.
 Promise.**